burnpiro/erdem.pl/content/posts/2020/2020-07-evolution-of-elm/evolution-of-elm.md

 ## Conclusion

-ELMs were evolving thought the years and definetely copying some major ideas from the field of machine learning.
-Some of those ideas works really great and could be useful when designing real-life models.
-You should remember that is just a brief summary of what happend in the field of ELM, not a complete review (not even close).
+ELMs were evolving through the years and definitely copying some major ideas from the field of machine learning.
+Some of those ideas work really great and could be useful when designing real-life models.
+You should remember that is just a brief summary of what happened in the field of ELM, not a complete review (not even close).
 It's highly probable that if you type some prefix before ELM there is already a version of ELM with that prefix :)

 ### References:
 - Guang-Bin Huang, Qin-Yu Zhu, Chee-Kheong Siew.
 "Extreme learning machine: Theory and applications", 2006 [Publication][elm]